chris-poed/kotlin-diary/introduction/02_ide_tour.md

 <details>
     <summary>Got an error message?</summary>

 You might need to "sync" the project with the editor to make sure all the right settings are applied.
+To do this, open the "Gradle" pan which is located at the right of the editor.
+Then click "Reload all Gradle projects" (the small recycling icon).

 </details>

 ## Video